rochiecuevas/shared_accommodations/README.md

 *Fig 5.
 Annual Rent Prices (USD) in San Francisco in 2016*

+The trends in price of accommodations increased from 2011 to 2016 (Fig 6).
+However, the rates of increases are different.
+The home price increases were more gradual than that for long-term rental rate.
+From 2012 to 2015, the increase in rental rates was steep; but the increases seemed to slow down in 2015–2016.

 |Home price|Long-term rent|
 |---|---|
 |![alt text](https://github.com/rochiecuevas/shared_accommodations/blob/master/Images/Yearly%20Land%20Value%20Change.svg?sanitize=True)|![alt text](https://github.com/rochiecuevas/shared_accommodations/blob/master/Images/Yearly%20Rent%20Price%20Change.svg?sanitize=True)|

 *Fig 6.
 Annual Home Prices and Rent Rates (USD) in San Francisco from 2011 to 2016*

+The heatmaps (Fig 7) show the most expensive places (red) to live, providing some geographic context to the bar graphs.

 |Home price|Long-term rent|
 |---|---|